 Here’s the breakdown of the three main types of outsourcing: offshore, onshore, and nearshore, and their pros and cons.

 Refers to a country or region within the boundaries of one’s own country.
-Onshore outsourcing is similar to offshore outsourcing except that it takes place within your own country.
+Onshore outsourcing is similar to offshore outsourcing except that it occurs within your country.
 It’s not just about where the company is physically located but also about its culture and how it relates to other companies in that area.
 For example, if you’re based in the US but need help with your e-commerce store development or SEO efforts, you could hire an American firm to handle those tasks.
 When you’re onshore, you don’t have to worry about international laws or regulations, so it’s easier to manage your business and make decisions that are right for you and your company.

 Discover the differences to understand each of their uses.